imagefc/keytree/README.md

 Note that consul keys are not strictly cascaded.
 If you use this library you should exclude some special keys such as
 - empty string ""
 - slash "/"
-- key with 2 or more continous slash "a//b"
+- key with 2 or more continous slash (like "a//b")

 ## License